Gavin-Persad/introToTheDom/README.md

 1. Your file path is correct.
 2. Your script tag is after the body tag of your html document or uses the defer attribute.
 3. Make sure to save the file and refresh the page.

+4. Once you have completed each ticket you can run the tests for this ticket to check that you have passed the tasks.
+To run the tests please enter the following into your terminal.

+- Ticket 1 - `npm test ticket1.test.js`
+- Ticket 2 - `npm test ticket2.test.js`
+- Ticket 3 - `npm test ticket3.test.js`
+- All tickets - `npm test`

+You may need to run a `npm i` to install the testing dependencies first.

 ### Ticket 1: Selecting DOM Elements